Paul McComiskey

 Paul McComiskey is a Gaelic footballer from County Down, Northern Ireland.
 He plays for the Down senior inter-county football team and with his local club Dundrum GAA.

-He started at corner forward and scored three points in the 2010 All-Ireland Football Final where Down were defeated 0-15 to 0-16 by Cork.
+He started at corner forward and scored three points in the 2010 All-Ireland Football Final where Down were defeated 0–15 to 0–16 by Cork.
 McComiskey turned down a contract with Brisbane Lions in Australian rules football.
 McComiskey is 1 of six Down players offered contracts in Aussie rules teams James Colgan, Martin Clarke Jamie O'Reilly Caolan Mooney and Connor Gough.

 Minor & Under 21

 McComiskey first was a member of the Down Minor team in 2005.
-Down made it the Ulster Minor Football Championship final in 2005 and they played a good Armagh team it was a close game but at the end Armagh won 0-11 to 0-10.
-Down were not out and made it to the All-Ireland Minor Football Championship Final Down player Mayo it was close early on but in the end Down won easily 1-15 to 0-08 McComiskey scoring 1-3 giving McComiskey a first All-Ireland medal.
+Down made it the Ulster Minor Football Championship final in 2005 and they played a good Armagh team it was a close game but at the end Armagh won 0–11 to 0–10.
+Down were not out and made it to the All-Ireland Minor Football Championship Final Down player Mayo it was close early on but in the end Down won easily 1–15 to 0–08 McComiskey scoring 1–3 giving McComiskey a first All-Ireland medal.
 Down were beat in 2006 by Cavan in the first round of Ulster.
 He joined the Under-21 team in 2007.
 Down were beat by Fermanagh.
-In 2008, Down won the Ulster Under-21 Football Championship, beating Derry in the final 3-11 to 1-14.
-McComiskey scoring 1-4 and getting the man of the match and a first Ulster medal Down lost the All-Ireland semi-final to Kildare.
+In 2008, Down won the Ulster Under-21 Football Championship, beating Derry in the final 3–11 to 1–14.
+McComiskey scoring 1–4 and getting the man of the match and a first Ulster medal Down lost the All-Ireland semi-final to Kildare.
 Down won back to back Ulster Under-21 Championship this time beating Armagh it was a close game but Peter Fitzpatrick and Michael Magee on top in midfield Down won thanks to a late goal scored by Mark Poland's younger brother Conor Paul scoring 4 points giving him a second Ulster medal.
-Down player Mayo 3 days after in the semi-final winning 1-15 to 2-09.
+Down player Mayo 3 days after in the semi-final winning 1–15 to 2–09.
 Saw play Cork in the All-Ireland Final but lost a Cork goal in the last minutes of the game.
-Paul was named in the best Under-21 from 2005-2010.
+Paul was named in the best Under-21 from 2005 to 2010.